Signal Boosters For Metal Buildings

 Here is some information on selecting a building signal booster system.
 Although each system consists of similar parts, the indoor coverage area will vary.

-For a small building, say a few hundred square feet, a small area system like the weBoost Home 4G will work just fine.
+For a small building, say a few hundred square feet, a small area system like the weBoost Home Room or weBoost ome Studio will work just fine.
 It works well in a small workshop or garage.
 It will also work fine in a small area within a larger building - say around your desk or work area.

 weBoost Home MultiRoom

 The newest weBoost Home Signal Booster System.
-It is similar to the weBoost Connect 4G but a different, more home decor friendly look to the indoor antenna and amplifier.
+The weBoost Home MultiRoom offers a more home decor friendly look to the indoor antenna and amplifier.
 It will cover up to 5,000 square feet with a very good signal outdoors but more in the 1,000 to 2,000 square feet with a medium signal outdoors.
 We also have a custom version of the Home MultiRoom Signal Booster System that includes an antenna mount for the outdoor antenna as well as a lightning surge protector.

 For very large metal buildings (like hangers or warehouses), you might also consider the WilsonPro line of Commercial Building Signal Booster Systems.
 Custom WilsonPro systems can cover pretty much any sized building.